 Which top-tier hotel status is best for redeeming points?

-Hyatt Globalist, by a clear margin.
-Hyatt points are worth approximately 1.8 cents per point in 2026 community valuations — more than double Marriott (0.8 cents) and over four times Hilton (0.4 cents).
-Hyatt maintains a published award chart with predictable category-based pricing, allowing high-value redemptions at properties like Park Hyatt Tokyo and Park Hyatt Sydney where cash rates routinely exceed $1,500 per night but redemption costs around 30,000-45,000 points.
+Hyatt Globalist, by a clear margin, though the gap narrowed in 2026.
+Hyatt points are worth approximately 1.7 cents per point in mid-2026 community valuations — roughly double Marriott (0.7–0.8 cents) and over three times Hilton (0.4–0.5 cents).
+Hyatt still maintains a published award chart, allowing high-value redemptions at properties like Park Hyatt Tokyo and Park Hyatt Sydney where cash rates routinely exceed $1,000–1,500 per night.
+The caveat: Hyatt's May 2026 devaluation moved the chart from three tiers to five and pushed top-category awards from 45,000 up to as much as 75,000 points.
 Marriott and Hilton use dynamic pricing that frequently prices luxury redemptions at levels implying per-point values well below the headlines.

 Whichever top tier you pick, the calendar of flights underneath it doesn't change